It’s a really big decision.

 Learn more about league tables for medical applications

-Top Tip: Make your 4th choice a university with lower requirements
+Top tip: Make your fourth choice a university with lower requirements!

 She spoke to her school's advisor, who suggested she use one of her choices on a university with lower entry requirements.
 Jen chose Central Lancashire, because it required AAB and wasn't too far from home.
 Her other choices were based on the location she wanted, which was in or around London.
 If the worst came to the worst, she would sacrifice the location to make sure she got a place.

-Despite disappointment with her grades, Jen's experience at Lancashire was fantastic, and is now working as a junior doctor.
+Despite disappointment with her grades, Jen's experience at Lancashire was fantastic, and she is now working as a junior doctor: ‘I realised it wasn’t about getting into the 'right' medical school, it was about getting into medical school.'

-The full list of A-level requirements for medical school.
+Check out the full list of A-level requirements for medical school

 Here are some real examples…